byt3hx/research/Ad-Manager-Plus-Log4j-poc.md

 ### Conclusion

 We had already informed Zoho about the log4j vulnerability, and even after it was fixed, they decided to reward us with a bonus bounty for our report.

+### Mitigation

+Updating to a version of Ad Manager Plus higher than 7122 should resolve the issue.